-We estimate that our net proceeds from the sale of 5,500,000 common shares in this offering will be approximately \$49.3 million, assuming an initial public offering price of \$10.00 per share, the mid-point of the estimated price range shown on the cover of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-At an assumed public offering price of \$10.00 per share, the mid-point of the estimated price range shown on the cover of this prospectus, the selling shareholders will receive \$42.0 million from their sale of our common shares in this offering, after deducting the underwriting discount.
-If the underwriters exercise their option to purchase additional shares, we estimate that the selling shareholders will receive an additional \$14.0 million in net proceeds at a public offering price of \$10.00 per share.
+We estimate that our net proceeds from the sale of 5,500,000 common shares in this offering will be approximately \$59.5 million, based on the initial public offering price of \$12.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+At the initial public offering price of \$12.00 per share, the selling shareholders will receive \$50.4 million from their sale of our common shares in this offering, after deducting the underwriting discount.
+If the underwriters exercise their option to purchase additional shares, we estimate that the selling shareholders will receive an additional \$16.8 million in net proceeds.